jasonhemann/25SP-CS1114/_starter_code/lsp0.5/README.md

 # Aliens Attack v.0

-I had intended to offer this assignment for students, for submission and for credit.

-I had actually failed to do so as an independent assignment, so I'll skip it for this year.

-The students had three tasks for this assignment.
+You have three tasks for this assignment.

 ## Task 1.